 The College seeks to provide all Cabrini community members with a safe and non-discriminatory environment free from harassment.

 The College does not discriminate on the basis of personal characteristics such as race, color, national origin, religion, gender, sexual orientation, gender identity, age, veteran status, disability, or any other basis protected by federal or state law.

 The College does not discriminate on the basis of sex in its education programs and activities or in the context of employment.

 Sexual harassment, including sexual violence as defined in this policy, is a form of sex discrimination prohibited by Title IX of the Education Amendments of 1972.

 Title IX requires that No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

 Sexual harassment is also prohibited under Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act, and other applicable statutes.

 Cabrini College is committed to the prevention of sexual misconduct and sexual harassment through education and awareness.

-Throughout the year, programs designed to promote sexual misconduct awareness and prevention are presented by a variety of campus resources including New Student Orientation, New Employee Orientation, Health Services, peer educators and other Cabrini students, Public Safety, and online training for all faculty and staff.
+Throughout the year, programs designed to promote sexual misconduct awareness and prevention are presented by a variety of campus resources including New Student Orientation, New Employee Orientation, Health Services, peer educators and other Cabrini students, and Public Safety.